The Foundation

 Join as a Provisional Member

 The Foundation, to be organized as a 501(c)(3) public charity, will be dedicated to guarding the integrity of the cross-language record in the United States.
-The cross-language record is part of the official judicial record itself, and the standards of integrity that govern that record must be extended and upheld over its cross-language portion in equal measure.
+The cross-language record is the judicial record, and the evidentiary standards of integrity that govern that record must be extended and upheld over its cross-language portion in equal measure.

+Because The Foundation recognizes judicial interpreters as the sole guardians of the cross-language record, the development and protection of the profession is the development and protection of that record’s integrity itself.
+The Foundation’s work — through legal analysis, judicial papers, formal correspondence, and the development of institutional standards governing evidentiary integrity of the cross-language record — addresses a structural gap the profession has historically lacked the means to resolve.
 To that end, the Foundation seeks to establish the means by which judicial interpreters may govern their own profession.

-Because judicial interpreters are the guardians of the cross-language record, the development and protection of the profession is the development and protection of that record’s integrity itself.
-The Foundation’s work — through legal analysis, judicial papers, formal correspondence, and the development of institutional standards governing record and evidentiary integrity — addresses a structural gap the profession has historically lacked the means to resolve.

-We are now accepting expressions of interest from federal and state judicial interpreters in any state, and from attorneys who work with the cross-language record.
+Unlike a labor union, an employee rights organization, or a general advocacy body, the Foundation’s focus is the function of the cross-language judicial record.
+We are now accepting provisional members from both federal and state judicial interpreters from all states, and attorneys and all other practitioners who work with the cross-language record.
 There is no fee at this stage.
 You will be notified once the Foundation is formally registered.

 Your submission is sent securely.
 You will receive a confirmation email shortly after submitting.